|

 events.

-cold gray cloud in the sky above," covering over the thought
+gray cloud in the sky above," covering over the thought of

-of a "Cold War," still hanging icily down from the sky.
+a "Cold War," still hanging icily down from the sky.
+Now

-Now it really was cold and it stayed cold ! -- And the cold cloud
+it really was cold and it stayed cold ! -- And the cold cloud suddenly

-suddenly seized its moment to fog over the Defense Perimeter on
+seized its moment to fog over the Defense Perimeter on the edge

-the edge of his consciousness. -- Corrosive gas wafted over and
+of his consciousness. -- Corrosive gas wafted over and mingled in

-mingled in the mists of morning, just as mustard had in the Great
+the mists of morning, just as mustard had in the Great War, boiling

-War, boiling away the only remaining links of sensibility holding
+away the only remaining links of sensibility holding the images

-the images together.
-The fearsome question, of what could really
+together.
+The fearsome question, of what could really happen, had

-happen, had been answered, once and for all.
-This time the radio
+been answered, once and for all.
+This time the radio said it was

-said it was a "Communications Breakdown," -- yeah, right
+a "Communications Breakdown," -- yeah, right -- then everything

-words in his head, like rhetorical static, finally faded out, just
+his head, like rhetorical static, finally faded out, just as a forest

-as a forest fire went raging through the hair roots of his scalp,
+fire went raging through the hair roots of his scalp, and a rush

-no -- feeling began to seep into the veins of his extremities...
+-- feeling began to seep into the veins of his extremities...
+The

 him.
 Reassured by his discomfort, he could feel how his body was